• Home

 1) “The truth is different for everyone.”

-Our belief in sin: Differences are real, and those differences are important!
+It is our belief in sin: Differences are real, and those differences are important!
 There is a hierarchy of illusions. (in defiance of the first miracle principle: there is no hierarchy of miracles.)

 2) “Each one must sin, and therefore deserves attack and death.”

-Our belief in guilt: we did really sin, it was really terrible, and we will be punished.
+It is our belief in guilt: we did really sin, it was really terrible, and we will be punished.

 3) “For if God cannot be mistaken, He must accept His Son’s belief in what he is, and hate him for it.”

-Our belief in fear: we make up a God that is as crazy as we are, and we should be afraid!
-For He also believes we have sinned and we will be punished.
 But: we simply made up a God in our separated “image and likeness,” and then we told Him how He should think and feel, especially about us.

 ————